Geography (GEO) - Graduate Courses

 Advanced theories in geographic information systems database structures, advanced applications, database transfers, database management, use of census data, spatial analysis, and decision-making.
 Emphasis on ARCGIS and its applications.
 Integration of GIS with remote sensing and GPS.
 Lect.
 2, Lab.
-2. Prerequisite: MTH 145; ESC/GEO 385; junior standing.
+2. Prerequisite: STAT 145; ESC/GEO 385.
 Offered Spring.

 ESC/GEO 490/590 Cr.2-3

 Individual readings and investigation of selected problems in geography.
 Open to senior majors and minors with a “B” (3.00) average in geography.
 Registration with consent of regular advisor, instructor, department chairperson, and the dean of the college in which the student is enrolled.
 Repeatable for credit - maximum six.
 Maximum three credits applicable to major.
 Maximum three credits from any instructor.
 (Cross-listed with ESC/GEO; may only earn credit in one department.)
 Consent of instructor.
 Offered Fall, Winter, Spring, Summer.

 Seminar in Geography/Earth Science